 What size shower will work with Serene Steam?

 Serene Steam does not require that you have a specific size shower, nor do you need to choose a model based on your shower size.
-Serene Steam has been tested to function in all standard shower enclosures ranging from the very smallest to a 3 by 4 foot shower enclosure (which is considered large).
+Serene Steam has been tested to function in all standard shower enclosures ranging from the very smallest to a 3 by 5 foot shower enclosure (which is considered large).
+Please refer to the shower size page for details.
 In our video demonstrated on this web site we have used a shower enclosure which is 160 cubic feet (not typical).
 If you have an irregular, or non-typical shower enclosure that exceeds 160 cubic feet, please contact us and we can discuss building you a custom unit if possible.

 Which model should I choose?

-We offer several, beautiful Stainless Steel models, depending on your choice, some models are complete shower systems even replacing your hot and cold mixing valve, and others offer many other features conducive to a steam spa.
+We offer several, beautiful Stainless Steel models, as well as custom colored models, depending on your choice, some models are complete shower systems even replacing your hot and cold mixing valve, and others offer many other features conducive to a steam spa.
 Please see Models which will guide you in the right direction.
 All models are available in either a Brushed Satin finish or a Polished Mirror - like finish.

 Do I need anything else for it to work?